Masen is an internationally recognized leader in the LGBTQ movement and serves as Interim Executive Director at Transgender Europe.

 The Q Trust was launched in May 2020 by a group of political advisors in consultation with major donors, all in a volunteer capacity.
 Collectively, we have decades of experience running campaigns, developing innovative political strategy, and building donor networks.

 We have researched, vetted, and selected campaigns that are most likely to have a major impact in key battleground states.
-These include Arizona, Florida, Georgia, Michigan, North Carolina, and Pennsylvania, which are likely to have a decisive impact on the US Senate, US House, and White House.
+These include Arizona, Florida, Georgia, Michigan, North Carolina, and Pennsylvania, which are likely to have a decisive impact on the US Senate and US House.

 The Slate includes candidates as well as organizational partners, most often the statewide equality group.
 We recommend support for these local partners to ensure they have the resources they need to implement their electoral plans as well as advocate for policy change after November.
 While the vast majority of the candidates are state-level, we have also included a handful of top-tier openly LGBTQ federal candidates.